 “IMPACT consultants are a great resource for us, especially helping me to support our children with special needs,” says one childcare provider.
 “They encourage us and give all the tips to succeed.
 Now we can see the big results in each child’s life!”

-From Heart Surgery to Hospital-to-Home Therapy, Early Intervention to Early Learning, Northwest Center Supports Jackson Every Step of the Way
+From Heart Surgery to Hospital-to-Home Therapy, Early Supports to Early Learning, Northwest Center Supports Jackson Every Step of the Way

-The moment the family walked through their front door, Northwest Center was there to help: the family signed up for Hospital-to-Home, Northwest Center’s Early Intervention program that supports families when a baby comes home from a long hospital stay.
+The moment the family walked through their front door, Northwest Center was there to help: the family signed up for Hospital-to-Home, Northwest Center’s Early Supports for Infants and Toddlers (ESIT) program that supports families when a baby comes home from a long hospital stay.

 “Immediately upon leaving the hospital, we started doing motor and feeding therapy with our speech-language pathologist Natalie Miller,” says Jackson’s dad Nathan.
 (Miller, who is also a Hospital-to-Home Clinical Supervisor, remains Jackson’s therapist to this day.)